Tentative Course List

 EDU-660512, Teaching Diverse Learners, 3cr

-This course addresses diversity in contemporary schools, the ways children and families from various cultures are affected by and affect schools and the role of the teacher and the curriculum in creating an open and tolerant environment conducive to learning.
+This course addresses diversity in contemporary schools, the ways children and families from various cultures are affected by and affect schools, and the role of the teacher and the curriculum in creating open and safe classroom environments conducive to learning.
 Students understand how to adapt instruction to the needs of diverse learners.
-Topics include immigration, global issues and education; cultural, ethnic, racial and socioeconomic diversity; related behaviors, attitudes, family structures and expectations; community contexts of local schools; teaching, curriculum and diversity in the student’s certification area; and equity and cultural issues in computer use.
-Individuals registering for this course will do so by location.
-This course includes online work with some scheduled face-to-face meetings held at Empire State College in western New York (Rochester or Buffalo), Syracuse, Latham, New York City (Manhattan) and the Hudson Valley (Hartsdale or Newburgh).
+Topics include: cultural, ethnic, racial and diversity issues in education; socioeconomic diversity; teacher cultural bias, attitudes and related behaviors; exploration of social identity; deculturalization and the history of education on dominated cultural groups; curriculum and instruction for the diverse student; gender equity, gender and sexuality; gender bias, caring teaching skills; classroom management; various culturally responsive teaching methods, and the impact of bullying on academic achievement on targeted populations.
+Additionally, students will reexamine ways to foster family and school community partnerships.
+This course includes webinars, online work with some scheduled face-to-face meetings for micro-teachings held at designated ESC locations.

 EDU-661200, Foundations of Literacy, 3cr

-This course will focus on psychological, sociological, linguistic, sociocultural and historical foundations of current literacy theory and practice.
-Theoretical perspectives include behavioral perspectives, semiotic and multiliteracies perspectives, cognitive perspectives, sociocultural perspectives and critical and feminist perspectives, among those that will inform the integration of literacy and technology as viewed in new literacy studies, as well as in the global marketplace.
-Policy related to issues of diversity and literacy, family literacy and poverty and its relation to development and literacy will be addressed as they relate to literacy and diversity.
-Quantitative and qualitative literacy research methodologies will be explored in order to conceptualize the power made possible by synergy across research methodologies.
-Students will research sociocultural-historical perspectives on literacy in order to understand the dominant role that cultural belief systems, social rules and conventions and professional opportunities have in the interconnected process of literacy learning.
+This course will focus on psychological, sociological, linguistic, socio-cultural, and historical foundations of current literacy theory and practice.
+Theoretical perspectives including behavioral perspectives, semiotic and multiliteracies perspectives, cognitive perspectives, sociocultural perspectives, and critical and feminist perspectives are among those that will inform the integration of literacy and technology as viewed in new literacy studies as well as the global marketplace.
+Students will research sociocultural-historical perspectives on literacy in order to understand the dominant role cultural belief systems, social rules and conventions, and professional opportunities have in the interconnected process of literacy learning.

 EDU-661201, US Schools in Social Context, 3cr